How can you compare two career options in terms of how satisfying and high-impact they’ll be?

 In this article, we show how to break the comparison down into four factors.
 These form our career framework – the key ingredients of a fulfilling and high-impact career.

-Why we chose these factors is more fully explained in our full career guide.
-We’ve also used this framework to analyse hundreds of real career decisions, and think it captures most of the important factors.
+Why we chose these factors is more fully explained in our career guide.
+We’ve used this framework to analyse hundreds of real career decisions, and think it captures most of the important factors.
 However, it’s a work-in-progress, and we could see ourselves changing the emphasis of the framework over time.